Summer Camps for Positive Development

 - Positive values

-A 2006 study showed conclusively that summer camps not only promote positive youth development while the child attends camp, but that the benefits extend beyond summertime and into the academic year.
+The ACA showed conclusively that summer camps not only promote positive youth development while the child attends camp, but that the benefits extend beyond summertime and into the academic year.

 The researchers administered a questionnaire to campers, their parents, and camp counselors.
 Questions were designed to measure ten different areas of development including leadership, self-confidence, independence, and values.
 Campers and parents were asked to answer the questions “on a 4-point Likert scale: Disagree a Lot, Disagree a Little, Agree a Little, and Agree a Lot.”